Paul Choi

-Paul Choi is a Canadian politician who was elected to the Legislative Assembly of British Columbia in the 2024 general election.
-He represents the electoral district of Burnaby South-Metrotown as a member of the British Columbia New Democratic Party.
+Paul Choi MLA is a Canadian politician who has served as a member of the Legislative Assembly of British Columbia (MLA) representing the electoral district of Burnaby South–Metrotown since 2024.
+He is a member of the New Democratic Party.

 Early life and career

-Choi is a lawyer, small business owner, and former first responder.
+Choi is a lawyer, small business owner, and former police officer in the Vancouver Police Department.

 He has also served as the president of the Burnaby North Road Business Improvement Association, and on Kwantlen Polytechnic University's board of governors.

 Political career

-After being elected in 2024, he was appointed as the Parliamentary Secretary for Asia-Pacific Trade.
+After being elected in 2024 general election, he was appointed as the Parliamentary Secretary for Asia-Pacific Trade.